-Take your skills to the next level in Dorsey Schools’ Medical Administration and Billing diploma program.
+Take your skills to the next level in Dorsey College’s Medical Administration and Billing diploma program.
 Through our medical billing and coding classes, you could have the opportunity to prepare for an administrative role in the healthcare industry.
 A medical billing and coding program could help you gain new skills and insight into the exciting field of medical administration.

 By enrolling in medical billing and coding classes, you could learn administrative skills, medical billing and coding, communication skills, and other necessary experience for a successful career.
-Our Medical Administration and Billing curriculum covers key topics such as Anatomy and Physiology, Records and Database Management, and more.
-At Dorsey Schools, our medical billing and coding classes that are part of the Medical Administration and Billing program are designed with your success in mind.
+Our Medical Administration and Billing curriculum cover key topics such as Anatomy and Physiology, Records and Database Management, and more.
+At Dorsey College, our medical billing and coding classes that are part of the Medical Administration and Billing program are designed with your success in mind.

 The Medical Administration and Billing diploma is designed to be completed in 12 months.
 It offers students the opportunity to receive hands-on experience, learn from seasoned professionals, and become confident in job responsibilities.
 Those enrolled in medical billing and coding classes could learn the following: